-Okay maybe you’ve got the competitive PPC side on lockdown.
+Maybe you’ve already got the competitive PPC side on lockdown.

 Maybe you want something that isn’t exactly PPC-related but has a significant impact on PPC performance.

 If you haven’t already guessed it by the headline above, then it’s time we talked about the importance of spying on your competitors’ landing pages.

-Landing page testing is one of the fastest and biggest way to improve PPC performance, and while we won’t go into all the trillion things you can do to improve your conversion rates, you should care deeply about it.
+Landing page testing is one of the fastest ways to improve PPC performance.
+We won’t go into the trillion things you can do to improve your conversion rates here, but you should care about it.
+Deeply.

-Okay, let’s look at two of my favorite landing page spy tools out there.
+Okay, let’s look at two of my favorite PPC spy tools for landing pages out there.

-Give it the PPC keywords and competitor domains you want to track, then the tool itself will automatically alert you any time it sees a change on your competitor’s landing page.
+Once you give iSpionage the PPC keywords and competitor domains you want to track, the tool itself will alert you any time it sees your competitor’s landing page change.

 Maybe your competitor is testing a new headline or a brand new design.
 Or, better yet, a new offer?

-And could you imagine if you had to manually check each of your 29 competitors manually, even if it was just once a week?
+Could you imagine checking each of your 29 competitors manually, even just once a week?

-Sometimes the changes your competitors make are pretty minor, but this tool will catch it, and to your continued improvement, be an excellent resource of testing inspiration.
+Sometimes the changes your competitors make are pretty minor.
+This tool will still catch it.
+Eventually, it can be an excellent resource for testing inspiration and continued improvement.

 Check out Stillio’s automatic screenshot tool.

 This one’s cool.
 Start tracking specific competitor URLs.
 That could be a mix of homepages and landing pages too.
 You can even decide what time of day you want the screenshots to be taken.

-What does that matter you may ask?
+What does that matter, you ask?
 Great question.